logc/logc.net/_sources/posts/blog-setup.rst.txt

 -------

 I have just started to rewrite my blog using `Sphinx <https://www.sphinx-doc.org/en/master/>`_ and its extension `Ablog <https://ablog.readthedocs.io/>`_.
-As an extra, I have setup a part of the blog as a Zettelkast -- which is more or less a glorified wiki --, and also I have configured Emacs to write posts in Org mode and export them to Restructured Text, which is what Sphinx expects.
+As an extra, I have setup a part of the blog as a Zettelkasten -- which is more or less a glorified wiki --, and also I have configured Emacs to write posts in Org mode and export them to Restructured Text, which is what Sphinx expects.